Shashank-Shet/XOdia/README.md

 1. 4 Spaces for indentation, no tabs.
 2. Unix line endings only.
-3. Lines must not exceed 80 characters in length
+3. Lines must not exceed 80 characters in length.